Fox News advertisers hit pause on Jeanine Pirro, Tucker Carlson after inflammatory comments

 Breaking News Emails

-Several advertisers have over the past two days said they will stop running ads on Fox News shows hosted separately by Jeanine Pirro and by Tucker Carlson.
+Several advertisers are saying they intend to stop running ads on Fox News shows hosted by Jeanine Pirro and Tucker Carlson.

-Each of the Fox News anchors has attracted controversy after making inflammatory statements.
+Each of the Fox News anchors has attracted criticism after making inflammatory statements.

 Three advertisers — Novo Nordisk, LetGo and Nerdwallet — are either removing or pausing their ads for Pirro’s show, “Justice with Jeanine Pirro,” according to The Hollywood Reporter.

-The advertisers were acting in response to Pirro saying on her March 9 show that Muslim Rep. Ilhan Omar, D-Minn., is "Sharia-compliant" because she wears a traditional hijab head covering.
+The advertisers were acting in response to Pirro's statement on her March 9 show that Rep. Ilhan Omar, D-Minn., a Muslim, is "Sharia-compliant" because she wears a traditional hijab head covering.

 Fox News condemned Pirro’s comments.